 Showers are available upon request and are normally scheduled once a week.
 We provide towels and washcloths, however, personal supplies are not provided.
 Shampoo, soap, deodorant, brush, comb, disposable razors, personal pads, Depends™, powder and lotions are the responsibility of individual participants.
 Brushes, combs and personal items must be labeled with the participant's name.

-A hair stylist is available in the Center on Thursdays.
+A hair stylist is available in the Center on Thursdays and other days if requested.
 She can provide a variety of hair are services such as wash and set, perms, hair cuts, and styling services.
 Arrangements to have these services provided for your loved one can be made with our receptionist, and payment for these services is expected on the day the service is provided.